 These Excel spreadsheets display individual lines and values from the Revenue Limit computation for each public school district for the past several years.
 Changes in the three-year averages, per-pupil increases, exemptions and other factors can explain shifts in district Revenue Limit resources from year to year.

 Use these spreadsheets to review key factors in your district's Revenue Limit computation.
 Also provided are Excel graphs of select data elements.

 Sources of New-Year Revenue Limit Authority

-The Revenue Limit computation contains a yearly inflationary increase which, for most districts, means an increase in district resources (Line 7) under the Limit.
+The Revenue Limit computation includes a mechanism to provide a per-member increase, which is adopted by the Legislature and Governor as part of the biennial budget.
+For most districts, an increase means additional resources (Line 7) under the Limit.
 However, if a district is experiencing declining enrollment, gains from an inflationary increase can be offset by losses due to a membership decline.
 Prior to 07-08, if the membership decline is severe enough a district could end up with less on Line 7 than where it started on Line 1.
 A new hold-harmless provision effective with the 07-09 State Biennial Budget now provides a parachute to severely declining-enrollment districts by limiting the loss from a severe membership decline.